PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 -bcftools `</path/to/bcftools>` <span class="altArg"><br />or --path-to-bcftools `</path/to/bcftools>`</span>
 : bcftools must be installed.
 This argument is optional if bcftools is available in your PATH.
 If not, you can download and compile [bcftools](http://www.htslib.org/download/) and provide the path to the bcftools program.
-Alternatively, set the `BCFTOOlS_PATH` environment variable.
+Alternatively, set using the `BCFTOOLS_PATH` environment variable.

 -bgzip `</path/to/bgzip>` <span class="altArg"><br />or --path-to-bgzip `</path/to/bgzip>`</span>
 : bgzip must be installed.
 This argument is optional if bgzip is available in your PATH.
 If not, bgzip is a part of the [htslib](http://www.htslib.org/download/).
 You can download and compile it and provide the path to the bgzip program.
-Alternatively, set the `BGZIP_PATH` environment variable.
+Alternatively, set using the `BGZIP_PATH` environment variable.